-People with the ISFJ personality type, which stands for Introverted Sensing Feeling Judging, are nurturers at heart.
-As an ISFJ, you process the world around you internally.
-This means you use all five senses to take in information in a concrete and literal manner.
-You tend to process information according to how you feel about it and how it fits into your personal value system.
-As with most ISFJs, you are genuinely warm, kind, and have an overwhelming desire to see the good in others.
-Sometimes you give people the benefit of the doubt to your own detriment.
+People with the ISFJ personality type process the world around them internally.
+This means that they will use all five senses to take in information in a concrete and literal manner.
+They tend to process information according to how they feel about it and how it fits into their personal value system.
+In general, most ISFJs are genuinely warm, kind, and have an overwhelming desire to see the good in others.
+Sometimes, ISFJs will give people the benefit of the doubt to their own detriment.

-You pay attention to details and have a strong memory, especially when a person or situation made a lasting impression on you.
-Security, laws, and tradition are important to you, and you follow them to the letter.
-You’re not necessarily interested in changing the way things operate in your inner world or the world at large if everything seems to function fine the way it is.
-Since you learn best by doing and not studying theories, traditional higher education may be difficult for you.
-It’s best if someone can demonstrate a new task, and then you repeat it until you feel you have mastered it.
+ISFJs, or Defenders, pay attention to details and have a strong memory, especially when a person or situation has made a lasting impression on them.
+Security, laws, and tradition are important to them, and these types of people follow them to the letter.
+They are not necessarily interested in changing the way things operate in their inner world, or the world at large, if everything seems to function fine the way it is.

 Strengths and Weaknesses of ISFJs

-Because you are extremely dependable, family, friends, managers, and co-workers can count on you to follow through with any task or project you commit to doing.
-You are keenly aware of your own feelings and the feelings of others, but you tend not to share your own feelings unless pushed to do so.
-Since expressing feelings and emotions about others is difficult, you may build up internal judgments against them and struggle in your relationships because of it.
-However, you are quick to speak up when you notice the mistreatment of other people.
+ISFJs are extremely dependable and therefore family, friends, managers, and co-workers can count on them to follow through with any task or project they commit to doing.
+They are keenly aware of their own feelings, and the feelings of others.
+However, Defenders tend not to share their own feelings unless pushed to do so.
+Since expressing feelings and emotions about others is difficult, ISFJs may build up internal judgments against them and struggle in relationships because of it.
+However, they are quick to speak up when they notice the mistreatment of other people.

-Your strong sense of responsibility and duty make it difficult for you to say no. It is easy for others to take advantage of you because you put their well-being above your own.
-You also crave positive feedback and can feel discouraged or even depressed when you don’t receive it.
+An ISFJs strong sense of responsibility and duty make it difficult for them to say no. Therefore, it is easy for others to take advantage of them because the put others well-being above their own.
+They also crave positive feedback and if they don’t receive it, they can feel discouraged or even depressed.

 Check out our comprehensive page on ISFJ careers to see more job titles specific to ISFJs.